 “Ocho” Guardian Warrick Von Gottschalk

-I’m sure you have noticed that our German and European Imports have their tails.
-As well, if you have seen any German or Sieger style shows/events in the last decade you will also notice that these beautiful Rottweilers have their tails.
+I’m sure you have noticed that all of our gorgeous Rottweilers have their tails.
+As well, if you have seen any German or Sieger style shows/events in the last 2 decades you will also notice that these beautiful Rottweilers have their tails.
 In 1999, Germany made the cropping of ears and tails of ALL BREEDS illegal as it was deemed inhumane.
 The FCI (Federation Cynologique Internationale- the World Canine Organization and governing body for nearly all Canine organizations in the world, including the ADRK) put into effect the new published standard on April 6, 2000 the for the Rottweiler which abolished the tail docking.
 As a result any Rottweiler born in Germany or Europe after this time or any Rottweiler born outside of Europe desiring to compete in German events must have the tail intact.
-Although it might catch you off guard at first, once you have grown accustomed to viewing the Rottweilers with their tails intact, it almost seems like something is missing when they are docked.
+Although it might catch you off guard at first, once you have grown accustomed to viewing the Rottweilers with their tails intact, you can feel that something is missing when they are docked.
 (Imagine a Labrador without it’s tail–you would wonder what had happened!)

 Guardian Ikon Von Gottschalk

 On a personal note, because of all the events and shows we have attended abroad, and been able to see the extremely high quality that Germany and Europe has to offer (and of course all with tails), I have come to see the tail as a status symbol.
 Usually, if there is an amazing block head, a deep chest, heavy bone and excellent temperament– there is a beautiful tail arched over the dogs back!
-And nothing is more adorable that a little puppy running around with his little tail up in the air like and an antenna!
+And conversely, more often than not, if the tail is not there, the probability that the puppy came from a back yard breeder and is consequently lacking in one or more aspects of character, health or conformation, can be inferred.
+Besides, nothing is more adorable that a little puppy running around with his little tail up in the air like and an antenna!

 Surgically docking of the tail by a licensed veterinary of the pup just after birth (24-48 hours) is the only “humane” (if chopping off a part of an animal just for looks can ever be humane) method for removing the tail.
-When the puppy is born, he is not full developed–eyes and ears are still sealed, and most of his bone is still cartilage.
-HOWEVER, pain sensors and nerve ending are already developed, so do not be fooled into thinking the puppy does not feel the operation!
+When the puppy is born, he is not full developed–eyes and ears are still sealed, HOWEVER, sensory (tough, response to pain) and smell are already very well developed and are the puppies only defense mechanisms at this young age.
+He/she uses these 2 senses alone to navigate their world- find mom, feel when they are too hot or too cold, etc. Their pain response is very acute and they will yelp loudly if mom steps on them, so do not be fooled by the very false myth that the puppy does not feel the operation!
 Docking the pups tail later in life is even worse- it is more painful as it is a full amputation, but it also carries a much great risk and a prolonged recovery.
 All puppies imported to the US will have the tail intact.
 Some breeders offer the options of “partial docking” or leaving some of the puppies with their tails in tact on a litter and docking the rest of the puppies.
 Be aware that regardless of whether your puppy is show or pet quality, you will not be permitted to show in conformation events as partial docking is not permitted (you must either dock the entire litter or leave the entire litter intact- if 2 pups from the same litter compete in a conformation event with different tails, both pups will be disqualified!)
 If the puppy is show/breed quality, you may still breed the dog and you may still compete in field and working events (tracking, Sch., PSA, agility, herding, etc.)

 All the puppies we sell that come with their natural tail MUST remain with their tail intact.
 Failure to leave the tail without clear medical reason will result in a breach of contract and be considered abuse/ neglect on the puppy.